updated February 2022

-All kittens should receive FPV vaccines
+All kittens should receive FPV vaccines.

-Control in specific situations
+Disease control in specific situations

 Random source populations with unknown vaccination histories, continuous turnover, and high risk for infections characterize most shelters.
 The cost of a vaccine is a significant management aspect; therefore, only those antigens that demonstrate a clear benefit against common and significant shelter diseases should be considered.